 However, a paged-out message does not free all of the memory that it consumes, since the message header with the exception of any user properties, which are paged out along with the message body, remains in memory for use with searching, sorting, and filtering.
 Queuing applications that use selectors to select paged messages may show severely degraded performance as the paged out messages must be paged back in.
 This does not apply to topics or to applications that select based only on message header fields (such as CorrelationID).
+A good rule of thumb is to conservatively assume that messages each use 512 bytes of JVM memory even when paged out.

-Specifying a Message Paging Directory
+13.11.1 Specifying a Message Paging Directory